Understanding Rapid Shutdown Requirements for Solar

 - NEC 2014: PV conductors inside a building, more than 10 feet from the array or more than 5 feet long, must be shut down to 30 volts or less within 10 seconds of rapid shutdown initiation.

 - NEC 2017: PV conductors inside a building, more than 1 foot from the array or more than 3 feet long, must be brought down to 30 volts within 30 seconds.
 Conductors within the array must be brought down to 80 volts within 30 seconds.

-If you want to install a more traditional central inverter, you still have options.
+You still have options if you want to install a more traditional central inverter.
 For NEC 2014 compliance, include a rapid shutdown device on the roof at the edge of the PV array and link it to the switch at ground level.

 To meet NEC 2017 requirements, install module-level equipment to manage the rapid shutdown at each solar panel.
-Order the correct equipment and install it at the same time as the solar panels.
+Remember, you need to install it at the same time as the solar panels.

 When in doubt, reach out to our experts to ensure that your solar installation will comply with rapid shutdown requirements.
 They will walk you through the whole process of choosing the right equipment for your project and ensuring your solar energy system complies with NEC.